Three balanced meals: why real food and structure make diabetes easier

 Michael Pollan’s Food Rules.

 It’s not written by a nutritionist.
-It’s written by a professor with a strong grip on common sense.
-Honestly, one conversation with your grandma probably covers 80% of it: meat and two veg is boring, reliable, and weirdly hard to beat.
+It’s written by someone with a strong grip on common sense.
+One conversation with your grandma probably covers 80% of it: meat and two veg is boring, reliable, and weirdly hard to beat.

 You only need one line from Pollan: